WildCodeSchool/2409-wns-rouge-hopin-go/README.md

 ### 3. On Windows: launch codegen

-To update typescript types, use:
+To automatically update TypeScript types when the GraphQL schema changes, run this command in a separate terminal:

 ```bash
 cd frontend